 A student or student's parent or guardian has the right to appeal a denial to participate in the graduation ceremony.
 A meeting must be requested by the student or student's parents or guardians within five (5) school days from the date the parent or guardian was notified.
-An administrative panel made up of two or more school staff will review each appeal and make a recommendation to the superintendent/designee.
+An administrative panel made up of two or more school staff will review each appeal and make a recommendation to the superintendent/ designee.
 The superintendent's/designee's decision will be final.

-Involuntary Transfer to Community Day School/Alternative Education Placement parent or guardian shall request the parent or guardian to respond within ten (10) days.
+■Involuntary Transfer to Community Day School/ Alternative Education Placement

+No pupil shall be required to attend a Community Day School program for adjustment purposes until both the pupil and the pupil's parent or guardian have been notified in writing of the intended assignment.
+The notice to the parent or guardian shall request the parent or guardian to respond within ten (10) days.
 If the parent/guardian does not respond, school personnel shall make a reasonable effort to contact the parent or guardian by telephone to communicate directly the information contained in the written notice.